quincynyan/anything-to-pdf/README.md

 # Universal Virtual Print to PDF

-A browser-based virtual printer that converts any printable file format—Word documents, spreadsheets, presentations, Apple iWork suites, multi-page faxes, raw scans, video contact sheets, comics, and code—into standard PDFs with 1:1 original dimensions preserved.
+A browser-based virtual printer that converts any printable file format - Word documents, spreadsheets, presentations, Apple iWork suites, multi-page faxes, raw scans, video contact sheets, comics, and code - into standard PDFs with 1:1 original dimensions preserved.

 Runs 100% client-side inside the browser.
 No uploads, no servers, and zero data leakage.